cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api.md

 <figure><img src="../../.gitbook/assets/image (395).png" alt=""><figcaption></figcaption></figure>

-2\.
-Select your Delay Strategy.
+2. Select your Delay Strategy.

-* **Linear Backoff:** Defines a delay of approximately n seconds where n = current retry attempt.
+- **Linear Backoff:** Defines a delay of approximately n seconds where n = current retry attempt.
-* **Exponential Backoff:** A strategy where every new retry attempt is delayed exponentially by 2^n seconds, where n = current retry attempt.
+- **Exponential Backoff:** A strategy where every new retry attempt is delayed exponentially by 2^n seconds, where n = current retry attempt.
-  * _Example: you defined Max Attempts = 3.
+  - _Example: you defined Max Attempts = 3.
 Your first retry is going to be in 2^1 = 2, second: 2^2 = 4, third: 2^3 = 8 sec._

 3\.
 Input your Max Attempts.
 The maximum number of retries allowed is 10.

 <figure><img src="../../.gitbook/assets/image (431).png" alt=""><figcaption></figcaption></figure>

-4\.
-Define your Retry Conditions.
+4. Define your Retry Conditions.
 You must define the conditions under which a retry should be attempted.
 For the Retry to trigger, **at least one** of the "Retry Conditions" has to evaluate to true.

 {% hint style="info" %}
 Retry conditions are only evaluated if the response code isn't 2xx Success.
 {% endhint %}

 Each Retry Condition contains **one or more "Attribute Match" sections**.
-This defines a Regex to evaluate against a section of the HTTP response.
+This defines a regex to evaluate against a section of the HTTP response.
 The following are the three areas of the HTTP response that can be inspected:

-* Response Code
+- Response Code
-* Header
+- Header
-* Body
+- Body

 If there are multiple "Attribute Match" blocks within a Retry Condition, **all have to match for the retry condition to evaluate to true.**

 {% hint style="warning" %}
 Note that the Regex value should be entered as a regular expression.
 The Regex engine is .NET and expressions can be tested by using [this online tool](http://regexstorm.net/tester).
 In the below example, the Regex is designed to match any HTTP 5xx Server Error Codes, using a Regex value of `5[0-9][0-9]`.\
 \
-**For Headers**, the format of the Header string which the Regex is applied against is {Header Name}={Header Value}.
+**For Headers**, the format of the Header string which the regex is applied against is `{Header Name}={Header Value}`.
 For example `"Content-Type=application/json"`.
 {% endhint %}

 <figure><img src="../../.gitbook/assets/image (750).png" alt=""><figcaption></figcaption></figure>